-One instance of sexual abuse will have a profound impact on the victim’s life.
+Sexual abuse has a profound impact on the victim’s life.
 The victim may be fearful to step outside their home if the abuse was a chance criminal action or they may be wary to trust a new person if the abuse was the result of an initial meeting or date gone awry.

 What Is Considered Sexual Abuse?

-Sexual abuse or assault can refer to any action against you without your consent.
-It can be physical, verbal or mental.
+Sexual abuse or assault refers to any action against you without your consent.
+It can be physical, verbal, or mental.
 Someone does not have to touch you to be guilty of committing sexual abuse against you.

 - Attempted rape

 - Child molestation

 - Nonconsensual touching

 - Rape or unwanted penetration